DsumitON/Sumit_Resume/README.md

 Outside work, I am jolly person having great interest in technology, photography, music and travels.

 Meanwhile I am also eager to contribute my skills and expertise to your organisation that values innovation, teamwork, and continuous improvement.
-Hence, I am looking for a part/full time jobs/summer Job/Internship.

 Thank you for considering my application.
 I look forward to hearing from you.